intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 abc: true
 ---

 In Unit 22, we introduced *integer notation* for *pitch classes*.
-Allen Forte first formalized this system in his seminal work, *The Structure of Atonal Music*, because standard analytical methods do not work when the music leaves traditional tonality.
-His *set theory* is a specialized form of analysis that looks for intervallic patterns equally across all twelve chromatic pitches, rather than focusing on the relationship between a central pitch (i.e. tonic) and the other pitches.
+Allen Forte first formalized this system in his seminal work, *The Structure of Atonal Music*, creating a broad analytical framework to compensate for tonal analytical methods inadequacy when music leaves tonality.
+His *set theory* is a specialized form of analysis that looks for intervallic patterns equally across all twelve chromatic pitches, rather than focusing on the relationship between a central pitch (i.e. tonic) and others.

 ## Scratching the surface

-*Set theory* is a deep field of theoretical study, and we will only introduce a few basic concepts in this unit.
+*Set theory* is a broad field of theoretical study, and we will only introduce a few basic concepts in this unit.
 If you would like to explore this topic further -- and if you intend to go beyond the undergraduate level of music study, you should -- I highly recommend that you read the some of the many fine textbooks written on the subject.
 My favorites include:
 - *The Structure of Atonal Music* - Allen Forte
 - *Introduction to Post-tonal Theory* - Joseph Straus
 - *Basic Atonal Theory* - John Rahn